abkarim/lamp-setup/HTACCESS.md

 # Redirect all request to index.php file
 RewriteRule ^(.+)$ index.php
 ```
+## Tips

-**_Note:_** When we use a `.htaccess` file in the project root folder to redirect all requests to a specific file (e.g. `api.php`), and there is no condition.
+- When we use a `.htaccess` file in the project root folder to redirect all requests to a specific file (e.g. `api.php`), and there is no condition.
 Unfortunately at some point we figure out that, we have a folder called `public` and users need to access it for files eg: `image.img`, we can do that by just creating a empty `.htaccess` file with `RewriteEngine On`. _This file will overwrite all of the previous conditions_. **Horray**, now users can access the `public` folder `https://www.example.com/public`.